aakashrshah/Dockers/Bastions/README.md

 		docker run -it -p 8888:8888 -p 0.0.0.0:7007:6006 username/genji:latest	(For Mac) docker run -it -p 8888:8888 -p 7007:6006 bombear/bastions:latest	(For Linux)

+To run a volume which is synced with your host and your docker

+		docker run -it -p 8888:8888 -p 7007:6006 -v /home/bombear/workspace/Dockers/Bastions/:/notebooks/ bombear/bastions:latest